-Following a record-long 35-day government shutdown early last year, President Donald Trump's administration was already running short on time to finish high-priority environmental rollbacks before the November 2020 elections.
-Now the coronavirus outbreak that is sweeping across the nation is also threatening to derail some of the most important pieces of Trump's deregulatory environmental agenda by causing workforce disruptions and court delays.
+Following a record-long 35-day government shutdown early in 2019, President Donald Trump's administration was already running short on time to finish high-priority environmental rollbacks before the November 2020 elections.
+Now the coronavirus outbreak sweeping across the nation is also threatening to derail some of the most important pieces of Trump's deregulatory environmental agenda by causing workforce disruptions and court delays.

 The evidence is already beginning to mount in federal court filings.
 On March 20, lawyers representing the U.S. Environmental Protection Agency and a coalition of states, public health organizations and environmental groups jointly asked a federal appeals court to extend the briefing schedule in a pivotal lawsuit challenging the repeal and replacement of the Obama-era Clean Power Plan.

 "Some counsel actively involved in the briefing for coordinating petitioners — including those located in the San Francisco Bay Area — are subject to 'shelter in place' orders prohibiting activity outside the home other than enumerated essential purposes such as purchasing food," state petitioners told the U.S. Court of Appeals for the District of Columbia Circuit.

 The petitioners also noted that in other areas where counsel is involved in briefing, including New York City and Washington, D.C., employers have instituted remote working arrangements and local school districts have closed to combat the spread of COVID-19.
 "As a result, many counsels and client representatives have children at home throughout the workday, which in some cases significantly limits their availability to work," the petitioners said.